 - Put your everyday purchases on the card: from flights to groceries, fuel to concert tickets, you can maximise your points earn by putting most of your normal household expenses on the credit card and paying it off in full every month.

-- Keep an eye out for bonus partners: Velocity has teamed up with many companies which offer bonus points with purchases, such as through the Velocity e-store, through swiping your flybuys card at Coles or even fuelling up at BP.
+- Keep an eye out for bonus partners: Velocity has teamed up with many companies which offer bonus points with purchases, such as through the Velocity e-store or through swiping your flybuys card at Coles.

 - Take advantage of transfer promos: If you have an indirect earn Velocity credit card, consider transferring your rewards points over to Velocity when there is a transfer bonus.
 This could give you a huge chunk of extra points, just for transferring at the right time!